-The goal of this element is to design, install, implement and maintain BMPs to minimize the discharge of pollutants from material storage areas, fuel handling, equipment cleaning, management of waste materials, , etc.
+The goal of this element is to design, install, implement and maintain BMPs to minimize the discharge of pollutants from material storage areas, fuel handling, equipment cleaning, management of waste materials, etc.

-This element does not apply to my project because: Other Reason / Additional Comments: If it does apply, describe the steps you will take and select the e BMPs you will use: other materials that have the potential to pose a threat to tained, and protected from vandalism.
-All such products Concrete handling shall follow BMP C151.
-Check the BMPs you will use: C151 Concrete Handling C152 Sawcutting and Surfacing Pollution Prevention C153 Material Delivery, Storage, and Containment C154 Concrete Washout Area
+If it does apply, describe the steps you will take and select the BMPs you will use:

+Any and all pollutants, chemicals, liquid products and other materials that have the potential to pose a threat to human health or the environment will be covered, contained, and protected from vandalism.
+All such products shall be kept under cover in a secure location on-site.
+Concrete handling shall follow BMP C151.

+C151 Concrete Handling C152 Sawcutting and Surfacing Pollution Prevention

+C153 Material Delivery, Storage, and Containment

+C154 Concrete Washout Area